yubinkarki/yubinkarki/README.md

 Currently focusing on front-end side.
 Resident of Bhaktapur, Nepal.

-> This account is used for personal purposes only.
-There are no work related commits here.
+> Only personal stuff here.

 ## About Me
 - Initialized in the 90's